 More on the Power of Essential Oils

-After recently being asked to appear on a radio show in September to discuss the many benefits of peppermint oil, I did a little more exploring to update my research library on the benefits of essential oils for antibiotic resistance and their efficacy.
+After recently being asked to appear on a radio show in September to discuss the many benefits of peppermint oil, I did a little more exploring to update my research library on the benefits of essential oils for bugs that are becoming superpowered to resist most treatments.
 I found an abstract that demonstrated in vitro and in vivo evidence of essential oils that can kill a microorganism linked to stomach ulcers without developing resistance.
 Interestingly, resistance to the antibiotic, clarithromycin, developed under the same testing conditions.
 The abstract results state:

 Thirteen essential oils used in this study completely inhibited the growth of H. pylori in vitro at a concentration of 0.1% (v/v).
 Cymbopogon citratus (lemongrass) and Lippia citriodora (lemon verbena) were bactericidal against H. pylori at 0.01% at pH 4.0 and 5.0.
 Resistance to lemongrass did not develop even after 10 sequential passages, whereas resistance to clarithromycin developed under the same conditions.
 In in vivo studies, the density of H. pylori in the stomach of mice treated with lemongrass was significantly reduced compared with untreated mice. (doi: 10.1046/j.1523-5378.2003.00146.x)